-Route and method of administration (continued)

-The vaccine is a white opalescent liquid suspension.
+Route and method of administration (continued) The vaccine is a white opalescent liquid suspension.
 Upon storage a fine off-white deposit may be observed in the pre-filled syringe containing the suspension.
 Before use, the pre-filled syringe should be well shaken in order to form a homogeneous suspension.
 The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
 In the event of any foreign particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.
-The vaccine's SPC provides further guidance on administration and is available from the electronic Medicines Compendium website.

-Dose and frequency of administration

-Routine Immunisation Schedule

-The national recommendation for infants is a two dose primary course of 4CMenB, routinely starting at 8 weeks of age, to be administered with an 8 week interval and a booster dose to be administered, usually on or after their first birthday, although it may be administered until 2 years of age.

-4CMenB 0.5ml should ideally be given as follows:

-- first primary immunisation visit (usually at age 8 weeks) - third primary immunisation visit (usually at age 16 weeks) - booster on or after the first birthday

-Individuals with unknown or incomplete vaccination history

-Where there is no reliable history of previous immunisation, it should be assumed that they are unimmunised and the full UK recommendations should be followed (see Chapter 11).

-Infants younger than 12 months should receive the first dose of 4CMenB and second dose of 4CMenB eight weeks later followed by the 4CMenB booster.

-Doses of MenB should ideally be given 8 weeks apart.
-They can be given 4 weeks apart in order for the primary MenB immunisation schedule to be completed before the first birthday if possible (if schedule started after 10 months of age).

-Children aged one year to less than two years who received less than 2 4CMenB doses in the first year of life should receive two doses of 4CMenB at least 8 weeks apart in the second year of life.
-Doses of MenB can be given 4 weeks apart if necessary to ensure the 2 dose schedule is completed (if schedule started at 22 months of age).

-For further information see Guidance Vaccination of individuals with uncertain or incomplete immunisation status.

-Prevention of secondary cases of Men B disease

-Vaccination for the prevention of secondary cases of MenB disease should be given in accordance with recommendations from the UKHSA Health Protection Team and informed by the Guidance for Public Health Management of Meningococcal Disease in the UK.

-Duration of treatment

-See dose section above
+The vaccine's SPC provides further guidance on administration and is available from the electronic Medicines Compendium website .
+Dose and Routine Immunisation Schedule frequency of administration The national recommendation for infants is a two-dose primary course of 4CMenB, routinely starting at 8 weeks of age, to be administered with a four week interval and a booster dose to be administered, usually on or after their first birthday, although it may be administered until 2 years of age.
+4CMenB 0.5ml should ideally be given as follows: first primary immunisation visit (usually at age 8 weeks) second primary immunisation visit (usually at age 12 weeks) booster on or after the first birthday From 1 July 2025, all infants should receive the second dose of 4CMenB vaccine at their second primary immunisation visit (usually at age 12 weeks).
+If the second dose is not given at the second visit, it may be given at the third primary immunisation visit (usually at 16 weeks).
+Individuals with unknown or incomplete vaccination history Where there is no reliable history of previous immunisation, it should be assumed that they are unimmunised and the full UK recommendations should be followed (see Chapter 11).
+Infants younger than 12 months should receive two doses of 4CMenB at least four weeks apart followed by the 4CMenB booster on or after the first birthday.
+There should be a minimum interval of four weeks between the second dose of 4CMenB and the booster dose.
+Children aged one year to less than two years who received less than two 4CMenB doses in the first year of life should receive two doses of 4CMenB in their second year of life.
+Doses of 4CMenB should be given four weeks apart.
+If the schedule is started at 23 months, two doses of 4CMenB should be given four weeks apart to ensure the schedule is completed.
+For further information see Guidance Vaccination of individuals with uncertain or incomplete immunisation status .
+Prevention of secondary cases of Men B disease Vaccination for the prevention of secondary cases of MenB disease should be given in accordance with recommendations from the UKHSA Health Protection Team and informed by the Guidance for Public Health Management of Meningococcal Disease in the UK .
+Duration of treatment See dose section above